Esewa-careerclimber/issue-tracker-bug-Reporting/README.md

 # Issue Tracking and Bug Reporting System

-This system allows users, testers, and developers to log, track, prioritize, and resolve issues/bugs efficiently.
+system allows users, testers, and developers to log, track, prioritize, and resolve issues/bugs efficiently.

 ## Collaboration Rules
 - **Pull Requests (PRs)** must be reviewed by at least one team member.